Currently Employed Substitutes

 After a principal has completed the online nomination, an email will be sent to the nominee with instructions on accessing and completing the online application form for the Substitute Paraprofessional position.
 Once the nominee submits the application form, an email will be sent to the candidate listing the next steps, to be processed as a Substitute Paraprofessional in the New York City public schools.

 In order to become a Substitute Paraprofessional, the candidate will be required to satisfy various requirements, at different stages, as listed below.

-- Proficiency in reading, writing and speaking the English language.
+• Be proficient in reading, writing and speaking the English language.

-- Have authorization to work in the USA.
+• Have authorization to work in the USA.

 Stage II: Assessment

-- Demonstrate oral proficiency in the English language.
+• Demonstrate oral proficiency in the English language.